HeyAlifian/nn-identification/README.md

 # nn-identification
 Text identification using trained neural network or machine learning python.
-Still WIP, expect any bugs or errors occured, thank you.
+Still WIP, expect any bugs or errors occured, thank you!

 - <b>Available Labels or Categories:</b>
     - Greeting